“RETAIN” The Esthetics Of Your Beautiful Smile and Straight Teeth

 Basically, retainers support keeping your teeth in their corrected position and “reminding” them of their new position once the braces are removed.

-At Mellion Orthodontics, we prioritize personalized care, and our orthodontic retainer is custom-made depending on your treatment and orthodontist’s recommendation to fit the unique need of your mouth.
+At Mellion Orthodontics, we prioritize personalized care, and our orthodontic retainer is custom-made based on your treatment plan and your orthodontist’s recommendation to fit the unique needs of your mouth.
 Our commitment extends to offering interdisciplinary treatment, ensuring that your orthodontic care is seamlessly integrated with other dental specialties when necessary for comprehensive and effective results.

 Why Do You Need To Wear Retainers?